dev-academy-phase4/cs/week1/basics.md

 One thing I quite like to do with a new language in the console is to write a text-based [Roguelike](https://en.wikipedia.org/wiki/Roguelike) game: a simple game where the player, all the objects terrain are represented as text characters.
 There's a surprising amount of complexity you can add, but you can also keep it extremely basic.
 There's a storied history of Roguelikes stretching back to <a href="https://en.wikipedia.org/wiki/Hack_(video_game)">Hack</a>.

 Of course, you can write whatever test/demo projects you like!
 However, each day this week we'll walk you through making a very simple console game using C#.
+We're taking the TDD approach so you'll get some familiarity with writing xUnit tests and making them pass.

-Today, try just doing [the setup]().
+Today, try just doing [the setup](https://github.com/dev-academy-phase4/cs/blob/master/week1/spiral/setup.md).